-You will need your various social media and social bookmarking accounts set up before you can configure these as part of your traffic generation system.
+You will need to have already set up your social media and social bookmarking accounts before you can configure these as part of your traffic generation system.

-After setting up and configuring everything, you will be able to syndicate your content automatically to your social media and social bookmarking accounts and drive new traffic to your site.
+Once you have set up and configured everything, you will be able to syndicate your content automatically to your social media accounts and get new traffic to your site.

-Make sure you have accounts and profiles set up with all the well-known social networks – Facebook, Twitter, LinkedIn, YouTube, Pinterest, etc.
+You should have accounts with all the well-known social networks – Facebook, Twitter, Pinterest, LinkedIn, YouTube, etc.

-There are lots of social bookmarking sites you can set up.
-You don’t need to go crazy, just choose the ones that will work with your system and/or content sharing tools (we will cover some of these tools in greater detail further below and in the Automation phase).
+There are many social sites you can set up.
+You don’t need to create accounts with all of them, just select those that will work with your system and/or content sharing tools (we will cover some of these tools in greater detail further below and in the Automation phase).

-There are a number of online platforms and content aggregators that can act as second-tier traffic generation sources.
-Some are free or provide free accounts, and some offer a range of pricing plans to suit different users.
+There are many emerging platforms and RSS aggregators that can serve as secondary-level sources of traffic.
+Some are free or provide free access levels, and some offer a range of pricing plans.

-For example, here is a content aggregator site that lets you add an RSS feed from your site …
+For example, here is a content aggregator site that allows you to add your WordPress blog feed …

 (RebelMouse – Publishing platform for distributed content)

-RebelMouse is an aggregator for your RSS feeds and social profiles.
-Your content is displayed in a Pinterest-like format and users can follow your RebelMouse account.
+RebelMouse is an aggregator for your social profiles and RSS feeds.
+Your content displays in a Pinterest-like format and users can follow your RebelMouse website.

-There are many different sites and platforms you can incorporate into your own web traffic blueprint.
-Please feel free to contact us if you need assistance exploring this area further, or to discuss a configuration strategy to suit your needs.
+There are various platforms that can be added to your web traffic system.
+Please feel free to contact us if you would like to explore this area further and discuss a configuration strategy to suit your needs.

-After you have configured your server settings and set up accounts with third-party sites, it’s time to configure your WordPress settings.
+Once you have configured your web server and set up accounts with external services, it’s time to configure your WordPress site’s settings.

-The first step in configuring your WordPress site for traffic is to ensure that your global settings have been correctly set up.
+The first step in configuring your WordPress site for traffic is to make sure that its global settings have been correctly set up.

-The WordPress admin area contains a Settings menu that allows you to set up your site’s main settings …
+Your WordPress admin area contains a Settings section that allows you to configure your site’s main settings …

-Sections like Site Title and Tagline can affect traffic by influencing your site’s SEO, search results, etc …
+Fields like Site Title and Tagline affect traffic by influencing your site’s SEO, search results, etc …

-The Writing Settings area contains an important and frequently overlooked automated traffic notification systems available to WordPress users …
+The Writing Settings area contains one of the most important and frequently overlooked automated traffic notification systems available to WordPress users …

 When you publish a new post, WordPress automatically notifies the following site update services …

-Unless you or your webmaster have purposely chosen to prevent search engines from indexing your site – see next section, then your site will automatically notify the services entered into the Update Services text area
+Unless you or your webmaster have intentionally chosen to prevent search engines from indexing your site, then your site will automatically notify the list of update services entered into the Update Services section

-By default, when WordPress is installed, this section lists only one entry …
+With an ‘out of the box’ WordPress installation, this section lists only one entry …

 Download A Comprehensive List Of Ping Services For Your WordPress Site!